 Lack of professionalism

 Out of the box, most hosted blogging options – especially the free ones, don’t look very professional.
-If you want to make them look more professional, you need to either learn how to code or spend money on a web developer to customise them.
-Even then, hosted blogs are generally perceived as being less professional than hosted blogs.
+If you want to make them look more professional, you need to either learn how to code or spend money on a web developer to customize them.
+Even then, hosted blogs are generally perceived as being less professional than self-hosted blogs.